Case study · Aerospace & manufacturing

 Twelve factories.

-A global aerospace manufacturing group running twelve factories across five countries had an IT estate nobody could fully account for: ~140 budget line items, seven overlapping security vendors, and a connectivity bill that had never been properly challenged.
-This is what happened when the bureau took it over.
+A global aerospace manufacturing group running twelve factories across five countries had an IT estate nobody could fully account for: ~140 budget line items, seven overlapping security vendors, and a connectivity bill that had never been challenged.
+This is what happened when we took it over.

 Before / after · Vendor consolidationFig. visual